minkova-diyana/health_assist/README.md

 ### If you want to register and login as a health assist user you need the uc_id_number of existing employee profile
-. get to the accounts migration 0013 adn choose one of the two
+. get to the accounts migration 0013 and choose one of the two